JuliaGaming/org-details/README.md

-# org-detials
+# Rrg-Details

-Infomation about the Julia Gaming Org.
+Information about the Julia Gaming Org.